AshkanRafiee/policy_validator/README.md

 ## Usage

-You can provide policies either directly as a tuple or load them from a file.
-The `PolicyValidator` class supports both approaches.
+The `PolicyValidator` class allows you to pass policies either as a tuple or via a file.

+### Example 1: Passing Policies as a Tuple

-### Example: Passing policies as a tuple
+In this example, policies are defined directly as a tuple in Python:

 ```python
 from policy_validator import PolicyValidator